NPSCyberClub/hub/CTF-101/Intro.md

 While the ultimate flag will often take the form of "ctf{SOME_VALUE}", the flag will sometimes be disguised using various other representations of data.
 The flag may be encrypted or encoded using a number of different methods.
 Learning to recognize the common data formats can help you determine how to decrypt or decode the obfuscated flag.

-You should read up on the following encodings:
+You should read up on the following [encodings](https://www.youtube.com/watch?v=8ue8febDDKU):
 - base64
 - hexadecimal
 - binary
+- ASCII
 - url encoding

 Encryption algo: